oopanuga/Seo-Pack/README.md

 ### Using SeoPack - Urls

-Configuring Url Policies - this is normally done at application startup.
+Configuring Url Policies - this is best done on application startup.
 ```c#
 UrlPolicyConfiguration.Configure().LowercasePolicy().WwwPolicy().NoTrailingSlashPolicy()
 ```